The OHI site is undergoing maintenance from April 18-22.

 The discounted music licensing program offers OHI members the best rates in the business, no matter which PROs you go with.

-If you held a music license in 2024 you’ll receive an invoice directly.
+If you held a music license in 2024 you’r invoice is available in your portal.
 If you need a license or need to make changes to your existing licenses, contact us at ohi-membership@ohi.org.

 Music Licensing Terms and Conditions can be found here.